 Representing the health care sector and the eastern portion of the region, Scott Burnette has served as CEO since 1999 and has extensive local civic service including the South Hill Industrial Development Authority and the Chamber of Commerce.
 He is also active in federal and state legislative advocacy in the health care field, including leadership service on state organizations such as the Virginia Hospital and Health Care Association.

-Blair Construction, Pittsylvania County
+President, Blair Construction, Pittsylvania County

-Representing Region 3 West and the construction industry sector and the western portion of the region, Tim Clarke is the vice president of Blair Construction.
+Representing Region 3 West and the construction industry sector and the western portion of the region, Tim Clark is the president of Blair Construction.
 Born in Maryland and currently raising a family in Virginia, Tim's professional background includes work with Smithfield Foods.
 His extensive involvement in youth and civic engagement organizations includes the Virginia Technical Institute and the Virginia 4-H Foundation Board.

 Ernest “Randy” Lail

 Independent Consultant and Retired Executive of Peebles Corporation, Lunenburg County

 Representing the commercial and retail industry and the eastern portion of the region, Randy Lail is currently an independent consultant with extensive experience in the retail and service sectors, including chief operating officer for Peebles Incorporated.
 A graduate of Lunenburg High School, his civic experience is continuous and deep, including service on the advisory board of the Longwood Small Business Development Center and chairman of the board of the Mid-Atlantic Broadband Communities Corporation.

 American National Bank & Trust Company and American National Bankshares, Danville